kyleteeter/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Suppose that you have an _n_-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor _f_ or higher, and doesn't get broken if dropped off a floor less than floor _f_.
 Devise a strategy to determine the value of _f_ such that the number of dropped eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode and give the runtime complexity of your solution.re.

+In this exercise n is limited by the possible number of stories that a building can have.
+'F' is a number that should be unchanging even though we have yet to calculate it.

+Pseudocode:

+def egg_testing(n):
+   f = 0
+   for i in range(0, n):
+      if egg is broken:
+        f = n
+        return f